Unity-Technologies/ml-agents/docs/Migrating.md

 # Migrating
 ## Migrating the package to version 2.0
+- The official version of Unity ML-Agents supports is now 2019.4 LTS.
+If you run into issues, please consider deleting your project's Library folder and reponening your project.
 - If you used any of the APIs that were deprecated before version 2.0, you need to use their replacement.
 These deprecated APIs have been removed.
 See the migration steps bellow for specific API replacements.
 ### IDiscreteActionMask changes
 - The interface for disabling specific discrete actions has changed. `IDiscreteActionMask.WriteMask()` was removed,